sophie-thomson/TasteSENsation/README.md

 - Located high up on the page alongside the image so that users can source and prepare their ingredients before starting the recipe.

 ***Instructions***
-- A standrad line of text for all recipes to remind the user to wash their hands before starting the recipe.
+- A standard subheading highlighted in bold and a different colour for all recipes to remind the user to wash their hands and read through the steps before starting the recipe.
 - A step by step ordered list of instructions clearly separated by a horizontal rule to help SEN users to keep track of the step that they are following.
 - A checkbox that can be checked off by the user when each step is completed.
 Further enables the SEN user to maintain focus and keep track of the step that they are on.